A generating tree approach to k-nonnesting partitions and permutations: -nonnesting set partitions

 \subsection{Generating tree and functional equation}

-It will be convenient to shift the index and consider $k+1$-nonnesting partitions.
-Suppose that $\pi$ is an $k+1$-nonnesting open partition diagram.
-To avoid creating a future $k+1$-nesting when adding a new vertex to $\pi$, the only restriction is that, if the added vertex is a closer or semi-transitory, it is not allowed to close a semi-arc belonging a future $k$-nesting of $\pi$, unless it is the very top semi-arc.
-Note also that since $\pi$ does not contain future $k+1$-nestings, the addition of a vertex cannot create a regular $k+1$-nesting.
+Henceforth we shift the index and consider instead $k+1$-nonnesting partitions.
+Suppose that~$\pi$ is a $k+1$-nonnesting open partition diagram to which we add a vertex on the rightmost end.
+If $\pi$ has no future $k$-nestings, we can add any type of vertex.
+If, on the other hand, $\pi$ has a future $k$-nesting and the added vertex closes a semi-arc, it must close the top arc.
+Otherwise, the top arc together with the $k$ nesting below it would create a future $k+1$-nesting.

-In order to keep track of future $k$-nestings, we also need to keep track of future $j$-nestings for $j<k$.
-We define the \emph{nesting index} of a semi-arc to be the maximum $j$ such that there is a $j$-nesting beneath it.
+To be able to control future $k$-nestings, we need to keep track of $j$-nestings for $j<k$.
+This is done via the \emph{nesting index\/} of a semi-arc, which we define to be the maximum $j$ such that there is a $j$-nesting beneath it.
 Equivalently, the nesting index of a semi-arc is the largest~$j$ such that the semi-arc is in a future $j+1$-nesting.
-We will keep track of the distribution of nesting indices on the semi-arcs, updating this distribution every time we add a vertex, and avoiding the appearance of future $k+1$-nestings.
+We track the distribution of nesting indices on the semi-arcs, updating this distribution every time we add a vertex, and avoiding the appearance of future $k+1$-nestings.

-To each $k+1$-nonnesting open partition diagram~$\pi$ we associate a label with $k$ components~$\ell(\pi)=[s_0, \dots, s_{k-1}]$, where $s_i$ is defined to be the number of semi-arcs of nesting index greater than or equal to~$i$.
+To each $k+1$-nonnesting open partition diagram~$\pi$, we associate a label with $k$ components~$\ell(\pi)=[s_0, \dots, s_{k-1}]$, where $s_i$ is defined to be the number of semi-arcs with nesting index greater than or equal to~$i$.
 Figure~\ref{fig:klabeldiagram} contains an example.
-Remark that $s_0$ is the total number of semi-arcs, and $s_{k-1}$ is the number of semi-arcs in future $k$-nestings.
+In our notation,~$s_0$ is the total number of semi-arcs, and $s_{k-1}$ is the number of semi-arcs in a future $k$-nesting.
 For $k=2$, this labelling is consistent with Section~\ref{sec:gentree3}.
-Furthermore, note that, by definition, $s_0\ge s_1\ge\dots\ge s_{k-1}\ge 0$.
-The label of the empty partition is $[0,0,\dots,0]$, since it contains no semi-arcs.
+Furthermore, note that by definition, $s_0\ge s_1\ge\dots\ge s_{k-1}\ge 0$.
+The label of the empty partition is~$[0,0,\dots,0]$, since it contains no semi-arcs.